assridha/Finance-Simulation-Library/README.md

-# Option Data Fetcher and Simulator
+# Option and Stock Simulator

-This tool provides two main functionalities:
+This tool provides three main functionalities:
 1. Fetching option data for a given ticker, option type, expiry date, and delta value
 2. Simulating the PnL of options trades using the Black-Scholes model
+3. Simulating stock price paths using Geometric Brownian Motion (GBM)

 ## Features